Glossary of SEND terms

 Local authorities must provide independent disagreement resolution to help parents and young people resolve disputes with local authorities, schools and other settings about SEND duties and provision.
 Read more about Resolution.

-The EYFS begins when children reach the age of three.
+The EYFS covers children from birth to age five.
 Many children attend an early education setting soon after their third birthday.
-The foundation stage continues until the end of the reception year and is consistent with the National Curriculum.
-It prepares children for learning in Year 1 when programmes of study for Key Stage 1 are taught.
+The foundation stage continues until the end of the reception year.

 Education Funding Agency.